 Diffusing any light source with some type of white fabric that light can pass through will produce softer light.
 Using soft light is pretty much the standard for shooting portraits in a studio or even on location.
 If you watch a professional photographer shooting portraits on location you will notice that they are usually in search for the softest light for their subject.

-Soft light is the most flattering type of light for portraits (you still have to worry about angle of light, but that is a different blog topic).
+Soft lighting portraits are the most flattering (you still have to worry about angle of light, but that is a different blog topic).
 Where hard light will highlight blemishes and texture of skin, soft light can help to smooth problem skin in photos.

 in the photo below the light is darker, but it is still soft.
 You can see that by the transition in the shadows.
 Instead of an abrupt stop from light to dark there is a nice gradient of light going into the shadow.
 So, yes, soft light can give some drama too.